 Whenever something bad happens, the first to hit is the bummer-ness of it.

 In this case, I was pissed at myself for the irony of the injury.
 I was doing a ton of running that year, a fair bit of it on trails and on uneven surfaces.
 But that wasn’t what got me.
 It was walking.
-So stupid!

 I was also bummed that I would have to cancel the trip – I wasn’t going to make it to Death Valley that year.

 I still could have gone.
 While I couldn’t run, I was in a walking boot and was fully ambulatory.
 But I know I wouldn’t have dealt well with being at the hotel with all of the runners recounting their running exploits.
 The trip was off.

 I don’t tend towards radical optimism.
 I will never be described as the Pollyanna type, but I do think there is always some silver lining to ‘bad’ events.